Portsmouth: Media

 Portsmouth, Southampton and their adjacent towns are served primarily by programming from the Rowridge and Chillerton Down transmitters on the Isle of Wight, although the transmitter at Midhurst can substitute for Rowridge.
 Portsmouth was one of the first cities in the UK to have a local TV station (MyTV), although the Isle of Wight began local television broadcasting in 1998.
 In November 2014, That's Solent was introduced as part of a nationwide roll-out of local Freeview channels in south-central England.
 The stations broadcast from Rowridge.

-According to RAJAR, popular radio stations include regional Wave 105 and Global Radio's Heart South and Capital South.
-Greatest Hits Radio South West broadcasts from Southampton to the city on 107.4 MHz, and the non-profit community station, Express FM, broadcasts on 93.7.
+BBC local radio station that broadcast to the city is BBC Radio Solent on 96.1 FM.
+According to RAJAR, popular radio stations include regional Greatest Hits Radio South and Global Radio's Heart South and Capital South.
+Easy Radio South Coast broadcasts from Southampton to the city on 107.4 MHz, and the non-profit community station, Express FM, broadcasts on 93.7.
 Patients at Queen Alexandra Hospital (Portsmouth's primary hospital) receive local programming from Portsmouth Hospital Broadcasting, which began in 1951.
 When the first local commercial radio stations were licensed during the 1970s by the Independent Broadcasting Authority (IBA), Radio Victory received the first licence and began broadcasting in 1975.
 In 1986, the IBA increased the Portsmouth licence to include Southampton and the Isle of Wight.
 The new licence went to Ocean Sound (later known as Ocean FM), with studios in Fareham; Ocean FM became Heart Hampshire.
 For the city's 800th birthday in 1994, Victory FM broadcast for three 28-day periods over 18 months.
 It was purchased by TLRC, who relaunched the station in 2001 as the Quay; Portsmouth Football Club became a stakeholder in 2007, selling it in 2009.

 Portsmouth's daily newspaper is The News, founded in 1873 and previously known as the Portsmouth Evening News.
 The Journal, a free weekly newspaper, is published by News publisher Johnston Press.